freeplane/docs/src/docs/scripting/Asking_AI_from_scripts.md

 - run a saved AI prompt by name,
 - choose whether the request starts a new visible chat, appends to the current visible chat, or runs hidden,
-- choose current or explicit model/tool settings,
+- choose current or explicit model configuration and tool settings,
 - provide request-scoped system and profile messages,
 - cancel a running request,
 - receive the terminal result in a callback.